rocket-pool/smartnode/README.md

    --interval value, -i value     The rewards interval to generate the artifacts for.
 A value of -1 indicates that you want to do a "dry run" of generating the tree for the current (active) interval, using the current latest finalized block as the interval end. (default: -1)
    --output-dir value, -o value   Optional output directory to save generated files (default is the current working directory).
    --pretty-print, -p             Toggle for saving the files in pretty-print format so they're human readable. (default: true)
+   --ruleset value, -r value      The ruleset to use during generation.
+If not included, treegen will use the default ruleset for the network based on the rewards interval at the chosen block.
+Default of 0 will use whatever the ruleset specified by the network based on which block is being targeted. (default: 0)
+   --network-info, -n             If provided, this will simply print out info about the network being used, the current rewards interval, and the current ruleset. (default: false)
+   --approximate-only, -a         Approximates the rETH stakers' share of the Smoothing Pool at the current block instead of generating the entire rewards tree.
+Ignores -i. (default: false)
 ```